Does Kratom Interact With Naproxen (Aleve)?

-If you’re currently on a pharmacological pain-killer, you should seriously consider jumping to red-vein kratom as it is a much safer choice in terms of adverse effects and propensity to develop an addiction.
+Suppose you’re currently on a pharmacological painkiller.
+In that case, you should seriously consider jumping to red-vein kratom as it is a much safer choice in terms of adverse effects and propensity to develop an addiction.
 Of course, talk to your doctor about making changes, and never combine kratom with opiates or other medications.

 Green vein kratom is considered the middle point between white and red.

-Instead of focusing on one area of the kratom spectrum, it provides a well-balanced experience of everything that kratom offers.
+Instead of focusing on one area of the kratom spectrum, it provides a well-balanced experience of everything it offers.

-The only downside is you don’t get the targeted experience of a red or white.
+The only downside is you don’t get the targeted experience of red or white.

-Yellow-vein kratom doesn’t really have any outstanding characteristics — it’s very similar to green, except that it’s much less potent.
+Yellow-vein kratom has no outstanding characteristics — it’s very similar to green, except it’s much less potent.

-However, if you have a sensitivity to kratom or are a first-timer, this can be a positive.
+However, this can be a positive if you are sensitive to kratom or are a first-timer.
 Many people prefer the mild nature of yellow strains, especially when dealing with anxiety.

-Yes, taking both naproxen and kratom carries little risk of a dangerous interaction.
+Yes, taking naproxen and kratom carries little risk of a dangerous interaction.